Spin glass

-In condensed matter physics, a spin glass is a magnetic state characterized by randomness, besides cooperative behavior in freezing of spins at a temperature called the "freezing temperature," T_{f}.
+In condensed matter physics, a spin glass is a magnetic state characterized by randomness, despite cooperative behavior in freezing of spins at a temperature called the "freezing temperature," T_{f}.
 In ferromagnetic solids, component atoms' magnetic spins all align in the same direction.
-Spin glass when contrasted with a ferromagnet is defined as "disordered" magnetic state in which spins are aligned randomly or without a regular pattern and the couplings too are random.
-A spin glass should not be confused with a "spin-on glass".
-The latter is a thin film, usually based on SiO_{2}, which is applied via spin coating.
+When contrasted with a ferromagnet, a spin glass is defined as a "disordered" magnetic state in which spins are aligned and coupled without a regular pattern.
+A spin glass should not be confused with a "spin-on glass."
+The latter is a thin film which is applied via spin coating, and is usually based on SiO_{2}.

-The term "glass" comes from an analogy between the magnetic disorder in a spin glass and the positional disorder of a conventional, chemical glass, e.g., a window glass.
-In window glass or any amorphous solid the atomic bond structure is highly irregular; in contrast, a crystal has a uniform pattern of atomic bonds.
+The term "glass" comes from an analogy between the magnetic disorder in a spin glass and the positional disorder of a conventional, chemical glass (e.g., a window glass).
+In any amorphous solid, such as window glass, the atomic bond structure is highly irregular; in contrast, a crystal has a uniform pattern of atomic bonds.
 In ferromagnetic solids, magnetic spins all align in the same direction; this is analogous to a crystal's lattice-based structure.

-The individual atomic bonds in a spin glass are a mixture of roughly equal numbers of ferromagnetic bonds (where neighbors have the same orientation) and antiferromagnetic bonds (where neighbors have exactly the opposite orientation: north and south poles are flipped 180 degrees).
+The individual atomic bonds in a spin glass are a mixture of roughly equal numbers of ferromagnetic bonds (where neighbors have the same orientation) and antiferromagnetic bonds (where neighbors have exactly the opposite orientation, where north and south poles are flipped 180 degrees).
 These patterns of aligned and misaligned atomic magnets create what are known as frustrated interactions – distortions in the geometry of atomic bonds compared to what would be seen in a regular, fully aligned solid.
 They may also create situations where more than one geometric arrangement of atoms is stable.

 There are two main aspects of spin glass.
 On the physical side, spin glasses are real materials with distinctive properties, a review of which was published in 1982.
-On the mathematical side, simple statistical mechanics models, inspired by real spin glasses, are widely studied and applied.
+On the mathematical side, models from statistical mechanics inform the study of both real spin glasses and analogous systems (e.g., human social systems).

 Spin glasses and the complex internal structures that arise within them are termed "metastable" because they are "stuck" in stable configurations other than the lowest-energy configuration (which would be aligned and ferromagnetic).
-The mathematical complexity of these structures is difficult but fruitful to study experimentally or in simulations; with applications to physics, chemistry, materials science and artificial neural networks in computer science.
+While difficult, the study of spin glasses has yielded valuable results in fields outside of physics, including chemistry, computer science and neural networks, pure mathematics, complex systems science, and even sociology.

 Magnetic behavior

-It is the time dependence which distinguishes spin glasses from other magnetic systems.
+The key methods of determining whether a material is a spin glass are rooted in its magnetic behavior.
+Because of the underlying disordered structure of the magnetic moments, a spin glass is expected to exhibit a unique combination of features.
+A list of necessary criteria is proposed by Mydosh in a review paper: